Gordes tourism & sightseeing

 The highlight of Gordes is...Gordes itself.
 It is a simply lovely, traditional Provencal hilltop village, and has a myriad of narrow and cobbled streets that wind their way ever upwards to the church, castle and fine views that await you at the top.

-Many of the houses, in the white stone of the region, are now pristinely restored, with fine period doorways and windows, and interspersed with luxury shops and restaurants (especially around the village square).
+Many of the houses, in the white stone of the region, are now pristinely restored and often include impressive stone doorways and windows, and interspersed with luxury shops and restaurants (especially around the village square).

 As with all of these stunningly attractive Provencal perched villages, visiting Gordes outside high season is preferable.

 Village of the Bories.
 Sitting on the edge of the Vaucluse mountains, the bories are ancient stone dwellings, dating back up to 3000 years.
-The Village of the Bories is now classified as a National Monument, and is a fine example of such a village, with numerous buildings, sheep-pens, bread ovens etc to explore.
+The Village of the Bories is now classified as a National Monument, and is a fine example of such a village, with numerous buildings, sheep-pens, bread ovens etc to explore: see Village des Bories.